Financial Aid Process

-We urge our students to apply online because it shortens the processing time as well as gives access to other important financial aid functions, such as signing Master Promissory Notes, viewing loans history, etc.
+We urge our students to apply online because it shortens the processing time as well as gives access to other important financial aid functions, such as signing Master Promissory Notes, viewing Federal Student Aid, etc.

 If the FAFSA is to be filed online, student and parents must apply for a FSA ID.
 The FSA ID is used to electronically sign the application.
 The online FAFSA will not be processed until both students and parents sign it with their FSA ID’s.